 Assistant Professor Matt Sherwood earned his PhD in accounting from the University of Kansas in 2016 and teaches Financial Statement Auditing and Data Analysis.
 Before earning his Ph.D., Matt worked for PricewaterhouseCoopers as a Manager in their Data Assurance Group.

 HOW TO APPLY

 You must apply for acceptance to the Graduate Certificate in Forensic Accounting.
-Successful applicants will possess a bachelor degree in a business discipline.
-All applicants must have taken introductory financial and introductory managerial accounting.
+Applicants must have a degree in accounting to be considered.
 Professional experience is strongly preferred but not required.
 All applicants must submit the following: